cmaloney/dcos-docs/_pages/usage/cli/command-reference.md

         search
             Search the package repository.
         repo add
-            Add a package repository to DCOS.
+            Add a package repository to DC/OS.
         repo remove
-            Remove a package repository from DCOS.
+            Remove a package repository from DC/OS.
         repo list
             Print the package repository sources.
 Possible sources include a local file, HTTPS, and Git.